gregory-ledenev/EasyRoutingClusterSample/README.md

 ## Conclusion

-In just a handful of lines, we’ve gone from a simple standalone “Hello World” app to a minimal **clustered microservices setup** with inter - node communication—powered by Vert.x and EasyRouting.
+In just a handful of lines, we’ve gone from a simple standalone “Hello World” app to a minimal **clustered microservices setup** with internode communication — powered by Vert.x and EasyRouting.

 With: